The Truth About 'Reef Safe' Sunscreen

 Most experts agree that the effect of sunscreen on the environment is still a gray area and that more research needs to be done to find definitive answers.

 Yet, they said, it would be “premature to conclude that . . .
 UV filters do not adversely impact coral reefs.”
-The authors of this review—and other researchers—are calling for more studies that evaluate toxicity of sunscreen ingredients in real-world settings.
+The authors of this review—and other researchers—are calling for more studies that evaluate the toxicity of sunscreen ingredients in real-world settings.
 “We need to know not just what concentrations cause harm to corals in a lab, but what the effects are at environmentally realistic levels,” Bargar says.

 Protecting Your Skin and the Ocean

-While we wait for science to gather more precise data, the solution isn’t to ignore the potential harms to oceans or to skip sunscreen.
+While we wait for science to gather more precise data, the solution isn’t to ignore the potential harm to oceans or to skip sunscreen.
 Instead, you can find a balance that will shield your skin and possibly help the environment.

 The first thing is “to recognize that sun protection is a total package,” Lim says.
 “Seek shade and wear sun-protective clothing, and only use sunscreen on exposed skin.”